Modernism

 outrageous.
 Salvador Dali remains one of the great artistic innovators

 of all time.
-Like Pablo Picasso, Matisse, Miro and
+Like Picasso,

-Chagall, his place at the pinnacle of modern art history is assured.
+Chagall, his place at the pinnacle of modern

 - Salvador Dali Art, $35